ginevracoal/robustBNNs/readme.md

+# New version
+"An updated version of the code and of the experiments can be found at https://github.com/matthewwicker/OnTheRobustnessOfBNNs"

+# Old version

 ## Robustness of Bayesian Neural Networks to Gradient-Based Attacks

 Pyro implementation for paper "Robustness of Bayesian Neural Networks to Gradient-Based Attacks", Ginevra Carbone, Matthew Wicker, Luca Laurenti, Andrea Patane, Luca Bortolussi, Guido Sanguinetti, 2020.